Meatless-Monster/Color-Game/README.md

 # Color-Game

+Learning web development: Simple front end color game.

-Created while learning web development: guess the colored square that cooresponds with the rgb color name.
+Guess the colored square that cooresponds with the rgb color name.